In some cases it’s advisable you do while in other cases you shouldn’t.

-The thought of reapplying for a reposted job that you already submitted your CV for is overwhelmingly annoying however, there are many reasons why a job is reposted.
+The thought of reapplying for a reposted job that you already submitted your CV can be overwhelming.
+However, there are many reasons why a job is reposted.

-For instance, the candidate who was offered the job decline the application, or the company was unable to find the right candidate at that given time, or the requirement for that position has changed therefore the job needs to be reposted to mirror those changes.
+-The requirement for that position has changed therefore the job needs to be reposted to mirror those changes

 Why are roles reposted?

 1. The previous applicants were deemed not suitable for the role

 The popular and well-known reason why vacancies gets reposted is due to the fact that the hiring manager did not get abundant applications from qualified candidates the first time the role was posted.

 Yes, you were tagged not qualified that was why the role has been relisted, so have yourself reexamined for errors.

 Painfully, qualified applicants are often removed and shunned from the candidate list early due to the fact they either did not have an ATS-compatible resume or because they have a bad formatted resume that just wasn’t good enough.

 When the hiring manager began screening for potential candidates, he might have realized that the advert needed to be adjusted for a better and more accurate reflection of the job requirements.

 Therefore, he probably wants to highlight the manager’s expectations for the candidates who accepts the role.